Mdkamrulislam786/data-structures-and-algorithms/1-basics/javascript.md

 is applied to let and const only, the time between let and const declaration and initialization lies the TDZ. you cant acccess let and const in the TDZ.you'll get a reference error

+#### Scope

+In JavaScript, objects and functions are also variables.
+Scope determines the accessibility (visibility) of variables, objects, and functions from different parts of the code.

+JavaScript has 3 types of scope:

+1. Block scope - let const, Variables declared inside a { } block can be accessed from outside the block.
+2. Function scope - var,let,const JavaScript has function scope
+3. Global scope - var,let const A variable declared outside a function, becomes GLOBAL.

+Variables declared with the var keyword can NOT have block scope.

+Variables declared within a JavaScript function, become LOCAL to the function.
+Local variables have Function Scope.
+They can only be accessed from within the function.

+Lexical scoping:
+A lexical scope in JavaScript means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.
+But the opposite is not true;

 ### BLOCK SCOPE & Shadowing

 {} defines a block also known as compound statement. we use it to group multiple js statements in a group where js expects only one statment. like in a if condition js expects only one statement we can have a block to use mutiple statement